ManApart/quest-command/design_doc.md

 - If an alias is parsed without args, use a reasonable default if it exists, otherwise response request
 - A user that knows what he is doing will want the default to be used and will use an alias.
 A user that doen’t know what he wants will probably use the full default keyword, and will want to know his options
 - All print statements should end in a period
+- Commands' main keyword is capitalized.
+Aliases are lower case

 ## Game Systems Explanation